-All students are to act as young adults in the classroom.
-They will treat others and be treated with respect at all times.
-Failure to act responsibly can result in disciplinary action.
+Professionalism is expected at all times.
+Teamwork and group cooperation is a necessity.
+All students are expected to act as young professionals in the classroom.
+Students will treat each other with respect and dignity.
+Failure to act responsibility can result in disciplinary action and expulsion from the computer science lab.